VILLOUTREIXLab/MODIS/README.md

 source env/bin/activate
 ```

-After activating the virtual environment, navigate into the `modis` foldier in the downloaded repository, and install MODIS with:
+After activating the virtual environment, navigate into the `MODIS` foldier in the downloaded repository, and install MODIS with:

 ```bash
 pip install .